 Strength for Survivors is a program that enables cancer survivors to meet with a personal trainer who guides them through the recovery and healing process.
 The program includes massage, yoga, Pilates, strength training, cardiovascular conditioning, and stretching exercises.
 Learn more.

 Yoga classes are offered free of charge for cancer survivors and people receiving cancer treatment.
-Classes are held every Tuesday at 6:30 p.m. and every Thursday at 12:45 p.m. in FitnessOne on the third floor of the Center for Advanced Medicine at Memorial Health.
+Classes are held every Tuesday at 6:30 p.m. and every Thursday at 12:45 p.m. in FitnessOne on the third floor of the Memorial Outpatient and Wellness Center.
 The classes are aimed at meeting the needs of people with cancer, including expanding flexibility and balance and providing relaxation.
 The instructor received specialized training at OM Yoga Center in New York.

 This team consists of oncology professionals from the fields of nursing, clinical nutrition, and case management.
 Together, they develop new programs to further support the needs of people with cancer and their families.
 Our nurse navigators are a key component of our care teams.
 They meet with patients and caregivers to provide education and help patients overcome barriers in their treatment journey.
 For more information about our nurse navigators, call 912-350-8874.
 To offer suggestions for the care coordination team, please call 912-350-7845.